fordtheriver/E-Bike-Speedometer-and-BMS-Interface/README.md

 Here is a brief list describing the necessary high level components for this system.

 1. Arduino Nano.
-REV4 will embed the ATmega328P micrcoprocessor on the board to significantly reduce system size and weight.
+REV4 embeds the ATmega328P micrcoprocessor on the board to significantly reduce system size and weight.

 2. [20x4 LCD Display with I2C.](https://www.ebay.com/sch/i.html?_from=R40&_trksid=m570.l1313&_nkw=20x4+i2c+lcd+&_sacat=0).
 The I2C communication bus drastically reduces the number of wires going to the LCD and the \#include <LiquidCrystal_I2C.h> library seamlessly integrates the I2C protocol into your arduino.